jennfshr/vnc2hpc/WSL.md

 ### WSL Setup (Microsoft Store)

-If you're on a personal computer and have access to the Microsoft Store, you can setup WSL using [these instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps).
-When you reach the point where you have to pick a Linux distribution, choose Ubuntu 20.04.
+If you're on a personal computer and have access to the Microsoft Store, you can setup WSL using:
+- [https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps).
+When you reach the point where you have to pick a Linux distribution, choose Ubuntu 20.04 to ensure compatibility with the following instructions.

 ### WSL Setup (LANL Computer)